Big Sky Wildlife Spotlight: Grizzly Bears

 - Grizzlies can eat up to 90 pounds of food in a day

-- They are omnivores and will anything that is nutritious - nuts, fruit, leaves, roots, salmon, rodents, sheep.
+- Grizzlies are omnivores and will eat anything that is nutritious - nuts, fruit, leaves, roots, salmon, rodents, sheep.

 - A grizzly's claws are about the size of a human finger.